Add additional S2S connections to a VNet: Azure portal

 - Name: The name you want to give to the local network gateway resource.

-- IP address: The public IP address of the VPN device on the site that you want to connect to.
+- Endpoint: The public IP address of the VPN device on the site that you want to connect to, or the FQDN of the endpoint.

 - Address space: The address space that you want to be routed to the new local network site.

-On the Add connection page, add the shared key that you want to use to create your connection.
-You can either get the shared key from your VPN device, or make one up here and then configure your VPN device to use the same shared key.
+- Complete the remaining fields.
+For the Shared key (PSK), you can either get the shared key from your VPN device, or make one up here and then configure your VPN device to use the same shared key.
 The important thing is that the keys are exactly the same.

-At the bottom of the page, click OK to create the connection.
+- At the bottom of the page, select OK to create the connection.
+The connection begins creating immediately.

 Once your connection is complete, you can add virtual machines to your virtual networks.
-See the virtual machines learning path for more information.
+For more information, see Virtual machines learning paths.